-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyze and Interpret Data: Analyze and interpret data to determine similarities and differences in findings.
+Practice Disciplinary Core Ideas Crosscutting Concepts Analyze and Interpret Data: Analyze and interpret data to determine similarities and differences in findings.
 The collection of fossils and their placement in chronological order (e.g., through the location of the sedimentary layers in which they are found) is known as the fossil record.
 It documents the existence, diversity, extinction, and change of many life forms throughout the history of life on Earth.
-Because of the conditions necessary for their preservation, not all types of organisms that existed in the past have left fossils that can be retrieved.
 Patterns: Graphs and charts can be used to identify patterns in data.